gitkraken/vscode-gitlens/README.md

 - Adds a _Compare Working Tree with Branch or Tag..._ command (`gitlens.diffWorkingWithBranch`) to compare the working tree with the selected branch or tag

-- Adds a _Compare File with Branch or Tag..._ command (`gitlens.diffWithBranch`) to compare the current file with the same file on the selected branch or tag
+- Adds a _Open Changes with Branch or Tag..._ command (`gitlens.diffWithBranch`) to compare the current file with the same file on the selected branch or tag

-- Adds a _Compare File with Next Revision_ command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the current file/diff with the next commit revision
+- Adds a _Open Changes with Next Revision_ command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the current file/diff with the next commit revision

-- Adds a _Compare File with Previous Revision_ command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the current file/diff with the previous commit revision
+- Adds a _Open Changes with Previous Revision_ command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the current file/diff with the previous commit revision

-- Adds a _Compare Line Revision with Previous_ command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the current file/diff with the previous line commit revision
+- Adds a _Open Line Changes with Previous Revision_ command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the current file/diff with the previous line commit revision

-- Adds a _Compare File with Revision..._ command (`gitlens.diffWithRevision`) to compare the current file with the selected revision of the same file
+- Adds a _Open Changes with Revision..._ command (`gitlens.diffWithRevision`) to compare the current file with the selected revision of the same file

-- Adds a _Compare File with Working Revision_ command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the current file/diff with the working tree
+- Adds a _Open Changes with Working File_ command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the current file/diff with the working tree

-- Adds a _Compare Line Revision with Working File_ command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the current line with the working tree
+- Adds a _Open Line Changes with Working File_ command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the current line with the working tree

 ---